rpeszek/my-blogs/posts/2022-08-20-cognitivedebt.md

 The biggest contributor to the overall complexity is the interaction between the pieces and organization of the pieces and not the pieces themselves.

-Mutating state is well known to be a terrible way to accomplish communication between parts of the code, keeping the state encapsulated inside objects (OOP idea) panned out to be not ideal either as encapsulation is just hidding the issue.
+Mutating state is well known to be a terrible way to accomplish communication between parts of the code, keeping the state encapsulated inside objects (OOP idea) panned out to be not ideal either as encapsulation is just hiding the issue.
 Components encapsulating the state and interacting by sending messages[^msgs] scale much better.
 FP is based on immutability and composability and it scales well too.
 My career worst in the mutation department was a Java Struts 1 code where a class had over 200 of mutating instance variables[^inheritance].
 The mutating shared state was used religiously even if local variables would have worked just fine.
 Changing order of 2 lines in this code was almost guaranteed to create a (typically intermittent) bug.
 This code used no advanced concepts, all ingredients were simple: control statements, instance variables, lots of protected methods with typically no arguments and void returns that read and mutated the instance variables.
 I consider it one of the most complex programs I worked with in my 27 years of professional programming.